gluetool.glue module¶

 -

-for the actual parsing.
+argparsefor the actual parsing.
 Updates module’s configuration store with values returned by parser.Parameters: args (list) – arguments passed to this module.
-Similar to what sys.argv
+Similar to what sys.argvprovides on program level.

 -